uzh-ase-fs24/backend/README.md

 ### Testing
 To run the tests for the microservices, navigate to the respective directory and run ` python -m unittest discover -s tests` to run the tests.
+(If the virtual environment hasn't been activated yet, you can do so by running the command ` source .venv/bin/activate`.)